 INTERNATIONAL, MULTILATERAL AND BILATERAL AGREEMENTS

-In the safe management of spent fuel and radioactive waste, international cooperation is recognized to be fundamental, and the Italian regulatory authorities, nuclear power and waste management operators and research institutes maintain connections with international organizations.
-In this respect, it is worth while to mention the activities of the IAEA and OECD/NEA and the R&D framework programmes of the European Union.
-ISIN is also actively participating in European Nuclear Safety Regulators Group (ENSREG) and Western European Nuclear Regulators Association (WENRA) initiatives for the harmonization of spent fuel and radioactive waste storage safety requirements.
+International cooperation is recognized to be fundamental in the safe management of spent fuel and radioactive waste, and the Italian regulatory authorities, nuclear power and waste management operators and research institutes maintain ongoing connections with international organizations, including the IAEA, OECD/NEA and the R&D framework programmes of the European Union.
+ISIN also actively participates in the European Nuclear Safety Regulators Group (ENSREG) and Western European Nuclear Regulators Association (WENRA) initiatives for the harmonization of spent fuel and radioactive waste storage safety requirements.

 MAIN ORGANIZATIONS, INSTITUTIONS AND COMPANIES INVOLVED IN NUCLEAR POWER RELATED ACTIVITIES